schlagert/syslog/README.md

 * `{async, boolean()}`

-  Specifies whether log message offloading into the `syslog_logger` event manager is done synchronously or asynchronously.
+  Specifies whether log message offloading into the `syslog_logger` server is done synchronously or asynchronously.
 It is highly recommended to leave this at its default value `false` because asynchronous delivery is really dangerous.
 A simple log burst of a few thousand processes may be enough to take your node down (due to out-of-memory).

-If your application really needs fast asynchronous logging and you like to live dangerously, logging can be done either with the `error_logger` or the `syslog` API and the `syslog` application should be configured with `{async, true}`.
+If your application really needs fast asynchronous logging and you like to live dangerously, logging can be done either with the `error_logger` or the `syslog` API and the `syslog` application should be configured with `{async, true}` and `{msg_queue_limit, infinity}`.
 This sets `syslog` into asynchronous delivery mode and all message queues are allowed to grow indefinitely.

 The `syslog` application will disable the standard `error_logger` TTY output on application startup.
 This has nothing to do with the standard SASL logging.
 It